kingces95/kingjs/rx/group-by/README.md

 - `keySelector`: A callback that selects a key for each emitted value.
   - `value`: The value emitted by `this`.
   - Returns a primitive key used to group the value.
-- `selector`: A callback that maps each value before being  emitted by its `IGroupedObservable`.
+- `resultSelector`: A callback that maps each value before being  emitted by its `IGroupedObservable`.
 ### Returns
 Returns an `IObservable` that emits `IGroupedObservable`.
 ### Remarks